 Located a short drive northwest of the city, the Royal Flying Doctor Service Visitor Education Centre provides a fascinating insight into the vital role the service plays in remote areas of Australia.
 Your visit will start with a very informative video about the RFDS, followed by a guided tour of the centre.
 Take a walk outside and you’ll discover a replica aircraft, which is kitted out exactly like the ones in use by the service.
 Stepping into the plane brings home just how cramped the space is that the medics work in.
 It makes you appreciate the wonderful job they do all the more.

 Dubbo has a surprisingly diverse dining scene.
 There are plenty of options for lunch and dinner, but here are two recommendations.
 After a busy morning of sightseeing, drop into the Village Bakery Café for a mouth-watering, award-winning 100% Aussie beef pie.
 The bakery is owned and operated by a fourth-generation Dubbo family.
 Try the ‘pie of the day’.
 You won’t be disappointed!

-In the evening, book a table at Two Doors wine and tapas lounge.
+In the evening, book a table at Two Doors Wine and Tapas Lounge.
 It serves Modern Australian cuisine with a Mediterranean twist.
 There’s an extensive wine list on offer or you may like to sample the zesty sangria.
-Try the delicious steak tacos, and if you have room for dessert, indulge in the churros in caramel sauce.
+Try the delicious steak tacos, followed by the churros in caramel sauce for dessert!

 The Dubbo Farmers Market is held on the first and third Saturday of the month come rain, hail or shine.
 Enjoy a fresh coffee while browsing the stalls for wonderful local produce.
 The goodies on offer include fruits, vegetables and herbs, along with freshly baked bread, preserves, marinades and much more.
-The market is the perfect spot to shop for that riverside picnic.
+Pick up supplies for that riverside picnic.